 ARTIST STATEMENT, JUNE 2020

-Throughout my choreographic experiences, I have sourced interest from a variety of sources, including physicality, critical discourse, activist work, and other mediums of art.
-Recently, I am distinctively curious about embodiment’s ongoing relationships with the world’s structures and systems.
+I am curious about embodiment’s ongoing relationships with the world’s perpetuated structures and systems.
 I ask how these how these systems can be changed—shifted, softened, stretched, and imploded—by moving bodies and co-authored dialogues.

-The work begins in tight spaces of structure and of questions that are rigorous.
-Early in process, I am not interested in predetermined phrasing or architecture of each choreographic creation.
-Rather, I engage myself and collaborators in an improvisationally driven navigations of each tight space.
-With my voice as a guide, we fill a structure until it overflows (or, we suck the air out until it becomes a vacuum of free-floating potential).
+The (anti) work begins in tight spaces of structure and of questions that are rigorous.
+I am not interested in predetermined phrasing or architecture of what can be called choreographic creations.
+Rather, I engage myself and collaborators in improvisational navigations of each 'tight space' we are a part of and/or occupy.
+With the voices of our bodies as our guides, we fill a structure until it overflows (or, we suck the air out until it becomes a vacuum of free-floating potential).

 My processes unfold with emphasis on multi-faceted reflection.
-In research, creation, and performance, bodies move, speak, and write.
+In research, creation, and process, bodies move, speak, and write.
 Spoken text becomes a vital component to works.
-Through movement and speech, body narratives in relation to our questions are re-written, abstracted, and deeply honed.
+Through movement and speech, body narratives in relation to our questions are re-written, abstracted, and deeply honed in Crip time, non-normative time.
 In an attentiveness to spontaneous-making and reflective practice, linearity is confused and coherence is fostered in a collaborative community without pre-determined trajectories.

 Improvisational and choreographic practices are intertwined.
-Preparation lives in each body’s existence—the energy of research, what were tight spaces, and the boundaries of time drives me to development content within the specific (dis)orientation of the present space and community.
-Although I share focused leadership, I am more deeply influenced by the questioning and interaction of the dancer-collaborators with the content, as well as their inquiries connected to directives.
+Preparation lives in each body’s existence—the energy of research, what were tight, conformist spaces, and the boundaries of time lend to the specific (dis)orientation of the present space and community.
+Although I share focused leadership, I am more deeply influenced by the questioning and interaction of the dancer-collaborators with the content, as well as their inquiries intertwined with their guidance.
 Creation and change-making lives in our listening and active dialogue as we inform, involve, and transcend..